- Search The Registry

 When Vereen was 18, he made his New York stage bow off-off-Broadway in The Prodigal Son at the Greenwich Mews Theater.
 By the following year, he was in Las Vegas, performing in Bob Fosse's production of Sweet Charity, a show with which he toured in 1967–68.
 Before joining the national touring company, he returned to New York City to play Claude in Hair in the Broadway production.
 The following year, he was cast opposite Sammy Davis Jr. in the film adaptation of Sweet Charity.
 After developing a rapport with Davis, Vereen was cast as his understudy in the upcoming production of Golden Boy, which toured England and ended the run at the Palladium Theatre in London's West End.
 Vereen was nominated for a Tony Award for Jesus Christ Superstar in 1972 and won a Tony for his appearance in Pippin in 1973.
 Vereen appeared in the Broadway musical Wicked as the Wizard of Oz in 2005.
 Vereen has also performed in one-man shows and actively lectures on black history and inspirational topics.

 The performance generated controversy as Vereen performed the first part of the show in blackface.
 Before the finale, ABC cut the live performance, generating confusion and anger from viewers at home.
-According to video artist Edgar Arceneaux, TV viewers didn’t see the second part of the performance, in which Vereen mimicked being refused service because of his color while trying to buy the Republican elite a congratulatory drink.
-As Arceneaux explains, Vereen's performance was meant as a critique of Republican civil rights policies, but the TV audience didn't get to see it.
+According to video artist Edgar Arceneaux, TV viewers didn’t see the second part of the performance.
+Vereen mimicked being refused service because of his color while trying to buy the Republican elite a congratulatory drink.
+As Arceneaux explains, Vereen's performance was meant to critique Republican civil rights policies, but the TV audience didn't see it.

 According to The Fayetteville Observer of April 29, 2006, Vereen learned while applying for a passport in the late 1960s that he was adopted.
 His birth certificate revealed that his birth name was Benjamin Augustus Middleton, that he was the son of Essie Middleton, and that he was born in Laurinburg, North Carolina.
 In April 2006, Vereen visited Scotland County with a genealogist on a search for family members and learned that his mother's name was Essie May Pearson.
-The Laurinburg Exchange reported: "Vereen, an adoptee who learned that he was born in Laurinburg and made a celebrated trip to Scotland County in 2006 to reconnect with family.
-While on the trip, he learned his mother had died 24 years before, but several relatives still lived in the area."
+The Laurinburg Exchange reported: "Vereen, an adoptee who learned that he was born in Laurinburg, a celebrated trip to Scotland County in 2006 to reconnect with family.
+While on the trip, he learned his mother had died 24 years before, but several relatives still lived there."

-In 2007, he was diagnosed with type 2 diabetes and has a website in which he shares his personal story along with advice from medical experts.
+In 2007, he was diagnosed with type 2 diabetes and has a website where he shares his personal story and advice from medical experts.
 In August 2011, Vereen was named Co-Artistic Director of Tampa's Broadway Theatre Project.
-In September 2012, Vereen filed for divorce from his wife, Nancy Bruner Vereen, of 36 years, citing irreconcilable differences.
-Sexual harassment allegations.
-According to Variety, "While directing the 2015 production of the musical at the Venice Theatre in Florida, Vereen is alleged to have invited female cast members back to his apartment and goaded them into sex acts.
+In September 2012, Vereen filed for divorce from his wife, Nancy Bruner Vereen, of 36 years, citing irreconcilable differences—sexual harassment allegations.
+Variety said, "While directing the 2015 musical production at the Venice Theatre in Florida, Vereen allegedly invited female cast members back to his apartment and goaded them into sex acts.
 He’s also accused of inappropriate talk and conduct during rehearsals that involved cast members stripping naked, ostensibly as preparation for a show that has, since its original 1967 production, been associated with a famous, full-cast nude scene."
 Vereen has since apologized for his misconduct.

-Vereen was inducted as an honorary member of the Phi Beta Sigma fraternity on April 9, 2019.
+Vereen was inducted as an honorary Phi Beta Sigma fraternity member on April 9, 2019.
 His 55-year-old son, Ben Vereen Jr., passed away in 2020.